• Free shipping

 When choosing the right flooring for CrossFit, you need to think about the thickness.
 During CrossFit training, exercises usually take place in the same spot.
 You repeatedly drop weights on the ground, so the floor needs to support this.
 So, how thick should your gym flooring be?

-• Back to the top
+Back to top

 Conclusion

-Any surface being used for exercise should have the adequate properties for safety, protection and performance.
-With so many disciplines included as well as being a high intensity sport, it is doubly important that you get a Crossfit floor right first time.
+Any surface being used for exercise should have the adequate properties for safety, protection, and performance.
+With so many disciplines included as well as being a high-intensity sport, it is doubly important that you get a Crossfit floor right first time.
 It should support all of the activities included in Crossfit training as well as the weights you use which means you need to consider firstly the material of your floor and secondly, the thickness.
-Once you determine these factors, you can be confident that your Crossfit flooring will support you and your performance for years to come.